 Salvage yards in Arkansas are affected by various environmental regulations, depending on the activities conducted in the yard.
 These regulations are to prevent the release of liquid hazardous materials such as oils and lead-acid battery contents into the soils, groundwater, and surface waters and the release of air conditioning refrigerants such as chlorofluorocarbons (CFCs) into the atmosphere.
 Contamination can occur at many stages of salvage operations.
 Soil, groundwater, and air contamination can occur during vehicle disassembly and fluid drainage operations.
 Contamination can also result from the improper storage of parts, fluids, and refrigerants.

-ADEQ Enterprise Services staff offers free, non-regulatory assistance to auto salvage yard operators to aid in understanding and complying with environmental regulations.
-ADEQ has compiled helpful information in the Environmental Guidebook for Arkansas's Automotive Dismantlers and Recyclers.
+DEQ Enterprise Services staff offers free, non-regulatory assistance to auto salvage yard operators to aid in understanding and complying with environmental regulations.
+DEQ has compiled helpful information in the Environmental Guidebook for Arkansas's Automotive Dismantlers and Recyclers.
 The following information about National Pollutant Discharge Elimination System (NPDES) permits and Stormwater Pollution Prevention Plan (SWPPP) is from the guidebook:

 NPDES Permit and SWPPP Frequently Asked Questions